tinko26/ao/docs/api/src/ao_sys/ao_alloc.h.md

 };
 ```

+This type represents the information about a call to `ao_retain()`.
 It consists of the following members.

 | `ptr` | The pointer to the memory block, that is, the parameter value that the function was called with. |
 | `ref` | The current reference count of the memory block.
 If the operation has succeeded, then this value should be greater than 1. |